-When moving your own house, you might be ok with a little bit of chaos.
+When moving to your own house, you might be ok with a little bit of chaos.
 But a detailed plan is important when helping your aging parents move.
 Confusion and constantly-changing plans can make the moving process even more stressful for a parent who isn’t excited to leave their home.

 Gather the floor plans for your parents’ new living space, including measurements.
 You’ll want to know what needs to be furnished, and how much space there is for packing purposes.
-If they are moving to your home, for example, you may not have need for their furniture.
+If they are moving to your home, for example, you may not have needed their furniture.
 An assisted-living facility, on the other hand, would likely require that they bring at least some of their own furnishings.
 Before you get to the next step, establish a list of what you need to bring.

 Downsize your parents’ belongings

 This can be one of the more challenging parts of moving your aging parents, if only from a logistical standpoint.
 If your parents have lived in their home for a long time, they might have decades of accumulated belongings tucked in every corner and closet.
 Enlist the help of family members and dedicate some time to sorting through everything.
 Declutter the house room by room, and create designated piles for the following categories:

 - Items to be moved to their new home